 └── Key metrics

 This works.
-It's free, it's fast, and most investors know how to navigate it.
+It's free, it's fast, and most recipients know how to navigate it.

 But here's what you're missing when you do this: